mnjstwins/alfred-backblaze/README.md

 ## About

-This workflow simply rums '/Library/Backblaze.bzpkg/bztransmit -pausebackup' and '/Library/Backblaze.bzpkg/bztransmit -completesync' for pausing and initiating sync, respectively.
+This workflow simply runs '/Library/Backblaze.bzpkg/bztransmit -pausebackup' and '/Library/Backblaze.bzpkg/bztransmit -completesync' for pausing and initiating sync, respectively.

 The [Alfred-Workflow](http://www.deanishe.net/alfred-workflow/) python library is used for interface feedback and query filtering.